greentfrapp/project-asimov/guide_bias_harms.md

 <img class="comic" width="250px" src="{{ "/assets/guide/comics/harmsofrep_inverted.png" | relative_url }}" alt="The Reality-Representation Cycle.">
 </div>

 It is worth noting that there are two possible problems when looking at harms of representation.
-Deviation from reality and deviation from ideal.
+Inaccurate representations and unideal representations.

-#### Deviation from Reality
+#### Inaccurate Representations

 The Google Image results in April 2015 were entirely dominated by white males.
 Technically, in 2014, 4% of the 500 companies on the US S&P 1500 had female CEOs <dt-cite cite="ey2015women"></dt-cite>.
-If the search results had 0 females, that would be a **deviation from reality**.
-The search results would be an inaccurate representation of reality.
+Search results that do not observe this distribution would be **inaccurate representations**.
+For example, search results that have zero female images would be inaccurate and enforce false and exaggerated gender stereotypes.
+Subsequently, downstream applications that rely on these representations would perpetuate such errors.

-#### Deviation from the Ideal
+#### Unideal Representations

 In March 2015, the New York Times ran an article titled "Fewer Women Run Big Companies Than Men Named John" <dt-cite cite="wolfers2015fewer"></dt-cite>.
 This contributed to a growing literature on gender inequality, founded on the conviction that gender should not matter for most careers.
-This ideal world is one where the gender distribution of CEOs is similar to that of the general population.
-The search results that were dominated by white males were a **deviation from the ideal**.
+Such literature describes an ideal world where the gender distribution of CEOs is similar to that of the general population.
+Search results that stray from this would be **unideal representations**.

+Representations both embed and influence unwritten norms and values.
 Following the cycle between representation and reality, we can make the world a better place by first *seeing* it as a better place.
-Representations can embed unwritten norms and values.
-With Google Image returning more gender- and race-diverse search results for "CEO", non-white-male candidates can go from minority to mainstream.
+In our example, the presence of more gender- and race-diverse search results for "CEO" can encourage non-white-male candidates to go from minority to mainstream.

-<span class="emph">In an imperfect world, an ideal representation cannot be an accurate representation.
-Decisions and compromises have to be made about what is important in the context of the application.</span>
+<p class="box-red emph">There is merit behind both an accurate representation and an ideal representation.
+But in an imperfect world, any representation cannot be both accurate and ideal.
+Decisions and compromises have to be made about what is important in the context of the application.
+And once again, these decisions and compromises should be shared with users of these systems.</p>

 <tofro prevtext="Algorithmic Bias" prevlink="../" nexttext="Sources of Bias" nextlink="../sources/"></tofro>